 The Grand Canyon has historically been recognized as the largest canyon in the world.
 As one of the Seven Natural Wonders of the World, the Grand Canyon is honored to serve as the Ambassador to North America’s Seven Wonders of Nature.
 Congratulations to each of these deservedly recognized natural wonders of North America.

-On February 26 2014, the Seven Natural Wonders of North America were officially declared in Irving, Texas.
-These wonders of nature were determined by the voting of experts from around the world.
-Experts included conservationists, professors, and nature or wildlife associations with a key focus on members of the International Union for the Conservation of Nature.
+On February 28, 2014, the Seven Natural Wonders of North America were officially declared in Irving, Texas.
+These wonders of nature were determined by insights from experts from around the world with a key focus on conservationists such as members of the International Union for the Conservation of Nature.

 Yellowstone National Park

 Yellowstone National Park became the first national park in 1872 when congress set the park boundaries aside as a wonder of nature.
 The geothermal features, waterfalls, varying ecosystems, and wildlife combine to create a phenomenal encounter with nature.
 The park is primarily located in the state of Wyoming in the United States.